Phillis Wheatley: Precursor of American Abolitionism

 And immense perdition sinks the soul.

-Phillis Wheatley received her freedom and married a free black man in 1778 but, despite her skills, was never able to support her family.
+Phillis Wheatley received her freedom and married a free black man in 1778 but, despite these skills, she was never able to support her family.
 Although she died in complete poverty, subsequent generations would pick up where she left off.
 Wheatley was the first black writer of consequence in America; and her life was an inspiring example to future generations of African-Americans.
 In the 1830s, abolitionists reprinted her poetry and the powerful ideas contained in her deeply moving verse stood against the institution of slavery.

 Read the Complete Poems of Phillis Wheatley